Mexican Armed Forces: History

 Revolutionary generals were unable to come to a power arrangement after their victory over Huerta, plunging the country into a new stage of civil war.
 The large-scale conflict largely ended with Constitutionalist General Alvaro Obregón defeating General Pancho Villa in 1915.
 From 1920 until 1940, revolutionary generals held the presidency of Mexico, with a number of rival generals staging unsuccessful coups.
 During this same period, these generals, especially Obregón, Plutarco Elías Calles, and Lázaro Cárdenas, systematically downsized the overall size of the armed forces and drastically reduced its share of the national budget, while at the same time creating a professional and largely apolitical junior officer corps.
 President Manuel Avila Camacho (1940–1946) was the last revolutionary-era general to serve as president, and military coups were a thing of the past.
 Mexico's armed forces are notable in Latin America for their absence from politics.
 Mexico's revolutionary military leaders established a culture of civilian supremacy and placed state power in the hands of civilian professional politicians.

+Since 2006, the Mexican Armed Forces have assumed greater responsibilities and functions beyond conventional military duties, most notably taking a leading role in the ongoing armed conflict against drug trafficking syndicates.
+In 2019, the military expanded its law enforcement role through the incorporation of the National Guard, a gendarmerie that essentially succeeded the disbanded Federal Police.
+As of 2021, close to 250 government functions previously overseen by civilian authorities have been transferred to the military, including regulating maritime communication and transportation, constructing public buildings and facilities, and overseeing tourism companies.